 BEFORE MOUNTING A SCOPE, SIGHT OR OTHER ACCESSORIES TO YOUR RIFLE, PLACE THE "SAFETY" IN THE ON SAFE POSITION.
 OPEN THE ACTION AND MAKE CERTAIN YOUR RIFLE IS COMPLETELY UNLOADED.
 KEEP THE MUZZLE POINTED IN A SAFE DIRECTION.
 FAILURE TO FOLLOW THESE WARNINGS COULD RESULT IN SERIOUS INJURY OR DEATH.

-The top of the AB3 receiver is drilled and tapped for scope bases.
+The top of the X-Bolt receiver is drilled and tapped for scope bases.
+Unlike other centerfire rifles, the X-Bolt utilizes four screws per scope base instead of two for attaching each base to the receiver.
 From the factory, the scope base holes are fitted with filler screws.

-ALWAYS USE THE CORRECT BASES FOR THIS RIFLE AND THE APPROPRIATE LENGTH SCREWS
+ALWAYS USE THE CORRECT BASES FOR THIS RIFLE AND THE APPROPRIATE LENGTH SCREWS.

 - 1 Place your rifle in a gun vise or on a table or other safe/secure location with the top of the receiver upward.
-Protect the finish with rags or other padding. - 2 Remove the bolt as instructed on page 15. - 3 You should have compatible one- or two-piece style bases and four screws of the correct thread size and length. - 4 Remove all four filler screws from the top of the receiver using a very small, thin-bladed gunsmithing-type screwdriver. - 5 Clean all oil, grease or dirt from the receiver top, screw holes and from the scope base parts. - 6 Pre-position the bases on the receiver top to determine the best orientation of the bases.

-7 Insert the screws through the bases and screw them into the receiver top using the correct tool.
+Protect the finish with rags or other padding. - 2 Remove the bolt as instructed on pages 14-15. - 3 You should have a compatible one- or two-piece style base and eight screws of the correct length. - 4 Clean all oil, grease or dirt from the receiver top and from the scope base parts. - 5 Remove all eight filler screws from the top of the receiver using a very small, thin-bladed gunsmithing-type screwdriver. - 6 Pre-position the bases on the receiver top to determine the best orientation of the bases. - 7 Insert the screws through the bases and start each screw into its respective hole in the receiver.
+Be careful to assure that the threads of each screw engage properly in the receiver threads to prevent stripping the threads in the receiver.
+Do not tighten the screws.